-- Providing advice on potential funding providers that the individual/s or community group may wish to approach. - Considering ongoing maintenance costs that are likely to fall under Council's responsibility if the project is undertaken/ determining whether to take on ownership of the assets which are created. - Staff may provide technical advice in regards to the route of the proposed trail/s. - Easements over private property.
+- Providing advice on potential funding providers that the individual/s or community group may wish to approach. - Considering ongoing maintenance costs that are likely to fall under Council's responsibility if the project is undertaken/ taking on ownership of the assets which are created. - Staff may provide technical advice in regards to the route of the proposed trail/s. - Easements over private property.
 However these may be able to be negotiated by the community in Council's name if this is community led it may increase the chances of easements being granted. - In rare cases Council may be able to provide financial assistance (although the standard practise will be for Council to allocate funding in accordance with the priorities identified in this strategy).
 In such cases it is likely that a formal request for funding will need to be presented to elected members.

 Council has the right to disallow proposals for trails on Council land if it considers appropriate reasons exist for doing so.
-Partnerships with community lead groups under management agreements will be entered into on a case by case basis.